stalniy/casl/packages/casl-mongoose/README.md

 post.accessibleFieldsBy(/* parameters */);
 ```

-And we want to include both plugins, we can use `AccessibleModel` type that includes methods from both plugins:
+And if we want to include both plugins, we can use `AccessibleModel` type that provides methods from both plugins:

 ```ts
 import {